A Food Fun Travel Guest Post

 BUT you don’t have to empty your wallet on an expensive coffee maker and a fancy selection of coffee beans to fill your home with the aroma of freshly brewed coffee every day.

-You can make barista-quality coffee with simple and inexpensive equipment in your own kitchen.
+You can make a cup of barista-quality coffee with simple and inexpensive equipment in your own kitchen.
 All you need to do is use quality coffee beans and some simple tricks like using the correct grind size and making sure the water temperature is just right.

 Let’s explore the art of coffee making and how you can bring that home.